PSwicarz/My_Leetcode_codes/README.md

   - commented code solution written in Python

-Some solutions will also have written intuition, explanation and complexity analysis ( Big O )
+Some solutions will also have written intuition, explanation and complexity analysis ( Big O ) Files dont havet to be complete at the begining.
+Over time, they will improve both in scope and quality.

 ## -- important --